VCheckOrg/vcheck_flutter/README.md

 [VCheck](https://vycheck.com/) is online remote verification service for fast and secure customer access to your services.

 This package represents VCheck SDK for Flutter(iOS, Android).
-The plugin in the package itself uses dev dependencies of [Android](https://jitpack.io/#VCheckOrg/vcheck_android_sdk_test) and [iOS](https://cocoapods.org/pods/VCheckSDKTest) native SDKs channeled to Flutter SDK.
+The native plugins in the package itself use dependencies of [Android](https://jitpack.io/#VCheckOrg/vcheck_android_sdk_test) and [iOS](https://cocoapods.org/pods/VCheckSDKTest) SDKs channeled to Flutter SDK.

 ## Features